 - Direct and oversee the conduct and operations of EFIB and IDL. - Appoint and consult with expert advisors (including EFIB and IDL) for each critical function for which the Land Board has responsibility.
-In this context, the term "expert advisor" shall mean a person engaged in the business for which he holds himself out to be an expert and who is experienced in that field. - Plan and establish strategic policies to coordinate the management of state endowment lands with the management of the endowment funds. - Provide reports on the status and performance of state endowment lands and the respective endowment funds to the state affairs committees of the Senate and the House of Representatives within fourteen days after a regular session of the legislature convenes. - Make strategic decisions, primarily concerning asset allocation, and establish and/or approve endowment land asset investment and management policies and strategies. - Periodically review this master investment policy and any sub-policies.

-- Monitor the compliance of EFIB and IDL with the investment policies and strategy determined by the Land Board and the execution of the strategy. - Hire agents in addition to IDL and EFIB to assist the Land Board in the implementation of strategy or investment policies. - Approve the IDL annual budget request for consideration by the governor and legislature (including review of appropriation requests to IDL from Earnings Reserves). - Approve allocation of Earnings Reserve Funds as provided in Idaho Code § 57-723A (Distribution Policy), specifically how much is: distributed annually to beneficiaries; retained for future distribution; and, transferred to the Permanent Fund to build corpus. - Approve the annual timber sale plan and certain timber sales that fall outside of the IDL director's authority. - Review the IDL director's monthly timber sale activity report showing the proposed sales for the next month. - Approve large routine land investment decisions that exceed the authority of the IDL director. - Approve certain other land investment decisions that exceed the authority delegated to the IDL director. - Approve rulemaking and legislation for IDL. - Review decisions of the IDL director upon appeal in contested matters.
+In this context, the term "expert advisor" shall mean a person engaged in the business for which he holds himself out to be an expert and who is experienced in that field. - Plan and establish strategic policies to coordinate the management of state endowment lands with the management of the endowment funds. - Provide reports on the status and performance of state endowment lands and the respective endowment funds to the state affairs committees of the Senate and the House of Representatives within fourteen days after a regular session of the legislature convenes. - Make strategic decisions, primarily concerning asset allocation, and establish and/or approve endowment land asset investment and management policies and strategies. - Reclassify land assets due to change in land use or management, change in adjacent or nearby land use or management, increased value or revenue potential, or for any reason deemed sufficient by the Land Board. - Periodically review this master investment policy and any sub-policies. - Monitor the compliance of EFIB and IDL with the investment policies and strategy determined by the Land Board and the execution of the strategy. - Hire agents in addition to IDL and EFIB to assist the Land Board in the implementation of strategy or investment policies. - Approve the IDL annual budget request for consideration by the governor and legislature (including review of appropriation requests to IDL from Earnings Reserves). - Approve allocation of Earnings Reserve Funds as provided in Idaho Code § 57-723A (Distribution Policy), specifically how much is: distributed annually to beneficiaries; retained for future distribution; and, transferred to the Permanent Fund to build corpus. - Approve the annual timber sale plan and certain timber sales that fall outside of the IDL director's authority. - Review the IDL director's monthly trust land activity report showing the proposed sales for the next month as well as all other recorded activities on endowment lands. - Approve large routine land investment decisions that exceed the authority of the IDL director. - Approve certain other land investment decisions that exceed the authority delegated to the IDL director. - Approve rulemaking and legislation for IDL. - Review decisions of the IDL director upon appeal in contested matters.